Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Attempting to deploy and run transactions in Ephemery & Sepolia Testnets in Remix Tutorials

 **Thoughts**: Ran into issues at several stages, including attempting to add Sepolia PoW Faucet as it now requires a gitcoin passport.
-I did begin to set up a gitcoin passport (https://passport.gitcoin.co/#), sucessful in some areas buut not in others - I will return to this when I have more time as I didn't understand all of it ...
+I did begin to set up a gitcoin passport (https://passport.gitcoin.co/#), successful in some areas but not in others - I will return to this when I have more time as I didn't understand all of it ...

 ### Day 18: 1 July 2024  - Monday

 **Today's Progress**: Trying to continue solidity exercises already started.
-Added to my daily tasks by starting thirdwebs Onchain Olympics, where a different NFT is minted everyday for 30 days, with docs and chain info for a differnt chain each day.
+Added to my daily tasks by starting thirdweb Onchain Olympics, where a different NFT is minted everyday for 30 days, with docs and chain info for a different chain each day.

-#stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep upto date
+#stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep up to date

-**about #stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep upto date  ISSThoughts**: My daily plans seem to get derailed by side quests and I end up not finishing anything, whilst starting something else.
+**about #stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep up to date : My daily plans seem to get derailed by side quests and I end up not finishing anything, whilst starting something else.
 I will need to find a way to better track this and enable me to focus on plans

 ### Day 19: 2 July 2024  - Tuesday

-**Today's Progress**: Set up Issues to attempt to keep track of everything  - and milestomes to set timeframes.
+**Today's Progress**: Set up Issues to attempt to keep track of everything  - and milestones to set timeframes.

-**Thoughts**: This will be ongoing and needs regular review to ensure don't get too sidetracked by other side quests.
+**Thoughts**: This will be ongoing and needs regular review to ensure don't get too side-tracked by other side quests.
 Hopefully this will help me keep focused.